Follow These 4 Tips for a Stress-Free Holiday Season

 4) Change Your Expectations - And Say No If You Have To

-The holiday season for 2020 was undoubtedly different than years past, and 2021 may not be a traditional time either.
 Take time for you, and do what's best for you and your family without outside pressures - this is the most meaningful gift you can give yourself this year.

 This is by far not an exhaustive list on how to avoid stress during the holiday season, but making a small change like swapping out a material gift to donate to a charity in someone's name instead can do wonders for your peace of mind.